NortonGJ/imagePreproc/README.md

 # imagePreproc
 Old image preprocessing scripts (basic and fractal filtration)

-This is an old realisation of different filtrating funcs:
+This is an old implementation of different filtrating functions:
   - Amplitude filtration
   - Max amplitude filtration
   - Roberts filter